Dog Eats Sand Resized

 Specific breeds of dogs that are predisposed include brachycephalic breeds (French Bulldogs, English Bulldogs, Pugs, Boston Terriers, etc.) These breeds have upper airway disease which makes it more difficult for them to dissipate heat.
 Other pets at risk for heat stroke are those who are overweight and that have a condition called laryngeal paralysis.
 These conditions also make it difficult for these patients to dissipate heat.

-If Your Dog Eats Sand and Develops Sand Impaction, Contact VEG Right Away
+If Dog Ate Sand, Contact VEG Animal Hospital Right Away

-As discussed, a small volume of sand ingestion is not harmful but if your pet develops clinical signs, please seek veterinarian care.
+As discussed, a small volume of dog's sand consumption is not harmful but if your pet develops clinical signs, please seek immediate veterinarian care at VEG.